 Coral Eclipse Bookmakers

-Leading Coral Eclipse bookmaker – Coral – is always a good place to start your search for Coral Eclipse betting odds as they’ve supported the race since 1976 and remains one of the longest bookmaker associations with a horse race in the calendar.
+The Coral Eclipse is sponsored by leading UK bookmaker Coral, who has supported the race since 1976 and remains one of the longest bookmaker associations with a horse race in the calendar.
 However, this bookmaker is not available to Australian punters.

 Coral Eclipse History